 One of the most important things to do when crafting your subject line is to be upfront.
 Do not try to beat around the bush.
 Journalists like subject lines that are upfront.
 Remember, they receive several emails throughout the day.
 They do not have the whole day to spend on yours.

 A critical tip on how to be direct is using terms like “story idea”, “news story”, “press release”, “new research” etc. These terms give the journalist an ideal picture of what to expect when they read your email.
-It sets their mind up for an expectation which is great because expectations make the emails get opened.
+It sets their mind up for an expectation.
+This is great because managing expectations can improve the open rate for your emails.

 Media Outreach Subject Lines Rule 101: No beating around the bush.
 Get to the point and save you both some time.